twimbit/Monday-Wordpress-Integration/README.md

 Till we discovered the inefficiencies in the system.
 A lot of back and forth between Monday and WordPress in which users had to manually update things.

 ### The opportunity
 Integrate with Monday API V2.
-As we built it on top of WordPress, we realized that we could extract the core and make it an open service for anyone using WordPress.
+As we built it on top of WordPress, we realized that we could extract the core and make it an open service for anyone using WordPress & Monday.

 ## Introduction